Tiramizuhe/Tiramizuhe/README.md

 @Pursuerxziii
 @FadedDayooo

-and thank you for makin' my day better, happy, I'd like to thank you guys again you always make me happy when you guys are here with me , and even though we don't talk that much. . it doesn't matter.! the thing is friends are always together :)
+and thank you for makin' my day better . .
+I'd like to thank you guys again you always make me happy when you guys are here with me , and even though we don't talk that much. . it doesn't matter.! the thing is friends are always together :) and will never be left behind ever in my entire life, so i think this is all for my bio for readme so yeah!